 Based on our data, it appears that the sense of civic duty does not necessarily make citizens more confident of their political judgement.
 Few participants argued their participation in the plebiscite and vote was shaped by such sense of responsibility.
 As far as the impact of compulsory voting is concerned, our findings demonstrate that compulsion does not lead citizens to have greater confidence in their own judgments, despite Australia’s tradition of empowering its citizens.
 Our findings indicate that other variables, such as the dominance of horizontal cues, play a more important role in shaping voters’ confidence in such elections.
 Further studies could focus on the relations between the voters’ sense of responsibility and confidence in their voting decisions (or lack thereof) to determine whether compulsion produces the desired effects identified, inter alia, by Lijphart (1997).

-Our findings reject the view that somehow citizens are too irrational to be trusted to make political decisions, limited by their biases and their cognitive weaknesses.
 The citizens in our focus groups took their responsibilities seriously and showed a substantial capacity to reason, to connect information to judgment.
 However, their internal efficacy varied depending on the task environment.
 For reformers our analysis suggests that a concern about the processes of communication and political education to drive citizens’ judgment needs to be joined by a focus on what task they are asked to undertake.
 Given the right framing of a task then citizens will find a way to come to a judgment that sustains or promotes internal political efficacy.
-Exploring how to make task environments that are more facilitative for citizen choice is the proposed research agenda launched by this article.
+Exploring how to make task environments that boost internal efficacy and, in turn, effective political participation is the proposed research agenda launched by this article.
 We recognise the need for more and different tests of our initial ideas using other methods such as survey experiments or field based randomised control trials.
 We also do not argue that referendums should replace elections.
 But we argue we have presented enough evidence to open up new paths for reformers to consider, by breaking down the characteristics of both task environments analysed within the framework of our analysis and demonstrating how these can facilitate political efficacy.